 Ans.
 OLTP means Online transaction processing which follows rules of data normalization to ensure data integrity.
 Using these rules complex information is broken down into a most simple structure.

 Ans.
 RDBMS or Relational Data Base Management Systems are database management systems that maintain data in the form of tables.
 We can create relationships between the tables.
-An RDBMS has the capability to recombine the data items from different files, providing powerful tools for data usage.
+An RDBMS can recombine the data items from different files, providing powerful tools for data usage.

 Ans.
 Relational tables have six properties: